 Tell us about your company and how you got started.

-My company, Julie Anne Jones, Inc., was started in February of 2006.
-Our goal is to support direct sellers with tools to improve their booking, selling, recruiting, leadership, organizational, and self development results.
-When I started the company I was working for another speaker and coaching direct sellers.
-I developed my training and support materials based on my 7 years of experience as a direct seller and my coaching training.
+My company, Julie Anne Jones, Inc., started in February of 2006.
+Our goal is to support direct sellers with tools to improve their booking, selling, recruiting, leadership, organizational, and self-development results.
+When I started the company, I was working for another speaker and coaching direct sellers.
+I developed my training and support materials based on my seven years of experience as a direct seller and my coaching training.

 How do you manage all of your personal and business activities?

 Since I teach organizational and time management skills as part of my program, I utilize the skills I teach to stay on track in my business and personal life.
-I work a set schedule and make sure I exercise, meditate, and journal prior to going to work every morning.
+I work a set schedule and make sure I exercise, meditate, and journal before going to work every morning.
 I find that actually makes me more productive once I do sit down to work.
 I use Outlook and schedule my tasks as well as follow-up with clients and potential clients.

 My work activity consists predominantly of producing content and staying active in the social media forums (like Facebook and Twitter).
 I produce a blog post three times a week, a weekly “Tip of the Week,” and a monthly e-zine.
 I also do several tele-trainings and modular courses each month.

 I also have a full-time business manager, and she has an administrative assistant.
 We work together to make sure that our customers are supported, and things run smoothly.